daynewright/Winterest/README.md

 Angular | FireBase | SASS | Grunt | Bower | NPM

+## Video Overview

+You can watch a quick 3 minute video presentation of the application [here](https://youtu.be/MmbKFSsuobA).

 ## Overview

 A quick overview of the user experience with in the application.